CONABIO/antares3/docs/deployment/aws_cloud.rst

 Deployment for dask worker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use next ``antares3-worker.yaml`` file to create containers for dask worker.
+Use next ``antares3-worker.yaml`` file to create containers for dask workers.

 Example for ``t2.large`` instances which have 2 cores.
 Two instances were started.
 See `Managing Compute Resources for Containers`_ , `Assign CPU Resources to Containers and Pods`_ and `Assign Memory Resources to Containers and Pods`_ to learn how to change the requests and limits values for cpu and memory of containers.